 6.2.
-Credit transfer for AP Graduates from the Danish programmes in Marketing Management, Financial Management, Service, Hospitality and Tourism Management, Commerce Management, and Logistic Management
+Credit transfer for AP Graduates from the Danish programmes in Marketing Management, Financial Management, Service, Hospitality and Tourism Management, Commerce Management, Logistic Management and Financial Controllers as well as students at the professional bachelor's programme in Financial Management

-Applicants who have passed the Danish programmes in Marketing Management, Financial Management, Service, Hospitality and Tourism Management, Commerce Management, or Logistic Management may be admitted to a special economics and business administration bachelor programme of one and a half year.
-This programme is described in a separate document.
-The students at the special programme are exempt from the first-year exam.
+Applicants who have passed the Danish programmes in Marketing Management, Financial Management, Service, Hospitality and Tourism Management, Commerce Management, or Logistic Management and Financial controllers may be admitted to a special Economics and Business Administration Bachelor's Programme of 90 ECTS.
+The credit transfer programme also applies to students at the professional bachelor's programme in Financial Management who have passed the exams at the first two years of this study programme.
+The credit transfer programme is described in a separate document.